ajg/neat/README.md

  - More intelligent and/or precise whitespace/newline elision
  - Escape transliterated comments
- - Clean up emitted code
+ - Clean up emitted code so that hlint doesn't complain
  - `ByteString` / `Data.Text` support
  - Proper parsing of bindings and values
  - Proper parsing of command line flags